jeroenouw/cgx/README.md

 [![npmlicense](https://img.shields.io/npm/l/cgx.svg)](https://github.com/jeroenouw/cgx/blob/master/LICENSE/)
 [![downloads](https://img.shields.io/npm/dy/cgx.svg)](https://github.com/jeroenouw/cgx)

 Do you want people to contribute to your project?
 Make it easy for your contributors.
-Generate all the recommended documentation/files (pre-filled) for the Github and Gitlab community standards.
+Generate all the recommended documentation/files (pre-filled) for the Github, Gitlab and Bitbucket community standards.

 ## Files that can be generated
-More files in future versions.
+More files & providers in future versions.

-### Github & Gitlab
+### Github, Gitlab and Bitbucket
 * License
   - MIT
   - ISC